Shyam963/Ex_7_List-View/README.md

 /*
 Program to print the list of item.

-Developed by: PRAKASAM P
+Developed by: S Shyam

-Registeration Number : 212222040118
+Registeration Number : 212222220045
 */

 ## activity_main.xml: